Cervical Artificial Disc Replacement

-A 3 cm incision is made in the front of the neck and an approach is made to the vertebral bones of the cervical spine.
+The surgeon makes a 3 cm incision in the front of the neck and approaches the vertebral bones of the cervical spine.
 Damaged disc and any bone spurs pressing on the spinal cord or nerves are decompressed and removed.
-Once the disc is prepared, a durable plastic and metal device that moves in a similar fashion to the natural disc is inserted into the disc space.
-The procedure and device allows Dr. Rodriguez to remove the pain-generating disc and take the pressure off the spinal cord and the nerves while maintaining a motion similar to the original disc.
+Next, the vertebral body surfaces are prepared, and the implant is inserted into the disc space.
+The procedure and device allow Dr. Rodriguez to remove the pain-generating disc, taking the pressure off the spinal cord and the nerves while preserving the natural motion of your neck.

 What Is The Recovery After Cervical Artificial Disc Replacement?

 Generally, patients are kept overnight for observation and pain control with medicine in their veins.
-However, one could go home the same day if they are recovered from anesthesia and their pain is well controlled with pain pills.
-Most patients will wear a soft collar for 2 weeks.
-Patients may return to light duty work as early as 2 weeks (if necessary).
-Dr. Rodriguez typically recommends that patients return to light duty jobs by 6 weeks and heavy lifting positions by 3-6 months.
+However, one could go home the same day if they recovered from anesthesia, and their pain is controlled with pain pills.
+Most patients will wear a soft collar for two weeks.
+Patients may return to light-duty work as early as two weeks (if necessary).
+Dr. Rodriguez typically recommends that patients return to light-duty jobs by six weeks and heavy lifting positions by 3-6 months.

 What Are The Risks of Cervical Artificial Disk Replacement?

-The cervical artificial disc replacement surgery, like any other surgical procedure, has certain potential risks and complications associated with it.
-Dr. Rodriguez will discuss all potential risks of surgery and answers all of your concerns prior to any decision to move forward with surgery.
+The cervical artificial disc replacement surgery, like any other surgical procedure, has particular potential risks and complications associated with it.
+Dr. Rodriguez will discuss all potential risks of surgery and answers all of your concerns before any decision to move forward with surgery.